paul-hammant/tbd/content/deciding-factors/index.md

 ## Release cadence

+There are many factors that put pressure on the team to lengthen the interval between releases.
+Here are some.

 ### Iteration length

 Different Agile teams focus on different iteration lengths.
 Some teams work at three-week iterations, some two,